Illumina FFPE DNA Prep with Exome 2.5

 Exploring germline variants that might play a role in tumor analysis

 In somatic T/N analysis, DRAGEN uses a subtraction model for SNVs.
-VCF will only emit variants where there is no (or very limited) alt reads in the normal sample; in other words, variants that are found in both the normal and somatic sample will NOT be emitted in the SNV/INDEL VCF.
+VCF will only emit variants where there is no (or very limited) alternate reads in the normal sample; in other words, variants that are found in both the normal and somatic sample will NOT be emitted in the SNV/INDEL VCF.
 This means that most germline variants will be excluded from the somatic VCF.
 To extract germline variants, it is recommended to run an additional analysis, the DRAGEN Germline pipeline, on the normal sample.
-In BSSH, there is an option to Enable Small Variant Calling on Normal Samples, while running Somatic in T/N mode.
+In BSSH, there is an option to Enable Small Variant Calling on Normal Samples, while running Somatic in Tumor-Normal mode.
 As the germline and somatic variants are output from separate analyses, the variants will need to be combined before further exploration or explored separately.

 Will enabling germline tagging in T/N workflows provide germline variants in the SNV/INDEV VCF?